 Notes to editors:

 This event is part of the Women in Transport initiative agreed by Infrastructure and Transport Ministers’ Meeting (ITMM) in May 2021.
 ITMM, comprising of Commonwealth, state and territory transport ministers, tasked NTC to deliver this initiative in partnership with IA and industry.
-The initiative is also supported by the Australian Government through the Department of Infrastructure, Transport, Regional Development and Communications.
+The initiative is also supported by the Australian Government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.

 The NTC is an independent statutory body charged with improving the productivity, safety and environmental performance of Australia’s road, rail and intermodal transport system.